 For example, if your dog has a malignant melanoma, you may see the tumor itself, but you can’t see how the cancer is affecting the rest of your dog’s body.
 So, when you choose to remove a tumor, you’re just removing one part of the problem.
 That’s why the tumors so often come back, especially with skin cancer.

-There’s something else at work that’s causing the problem to being with.
+There’s something else at work that’s causing the problem to begin with.

 What that means is that you need to support the whole body.